Categories

 Probably my favourite thing is how the three characters boast distinct abilities and distinct ways of upgrading those abilities.

-Cecelia has magic, Jack had sword skills, Rudy Roughknight (cool name by the way) has big guns — doesn’t sound like anything that interesting yet.
+Cecilia has magic, Jack had sword skills, Rudy Roughknight (cool name by the way) has big guns — doesn’t sound like anything that interesting yet.
 But the way you upgrade each of these ability sets is also distinct.
 And each of the upgrade systems has a component of choice: like which spell do you pick from this wide selection, which attribute of you gun do you upgrade, which sword skill do you make cheaper to use.
-They’re not drastically different character builds, but you will end up with a Cecelia, Jack and Rudy that is good at different attacks than a friend playing Wild Arm’s might
+They’re not drastically different character builds, but you will end up with a Cecilia, Jack and Rudy that is good at different attacks than a friend playing Wild Arm’s might

 And each of the upgrade systems also has an element of exploration.
-For Jack’s skills you need to find statues that initiate combat challenges, fo Rudy you need to find special chests, for Cecelia you need Crest Graphs scattered across the world.
+For Jack’s skills you need to find statues that initiate combat challenges, fo Rudy you need to find special chests, for Cecilia you need Crest Graphs scattered across the world.

 It’s not complex, after all it’s only three characters and one unique menu of abilities for each, but it’s a very smooth and polished system that ties together the level design, battles and characters in an elegant way that a lot of JRPGs frankly struggle with.